HeviDevi/MTD-Mark-That-Down/READMEactual.md

 ## Installation

-clone the repo and make sure to install npm and the inquirer module.
+clone the repo and make sure to install Node.JS and the inquirer module.

 ## Usage